yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 {{< / highlight >}}

 This handles a Swing event and updates the `removeItem` resource on `ListExtent` (which we haven't added yet).
-It is common to interact with resources on other extents and a source of conceptual power.
+It is common to interact with resources on other extents.
 Here we are saying, "this list item is requesting to be removed."

 Note that each `ItemExtent`'s Delete button updates the same `list.removeItem` resource.